SteeltoeOSS/Initializr/README.md

     cd src
     dotnet run
 ```
-## Add Your Project
+## Add a Library
 Would you like have a library added to [start.steeltoe.io](https://start.steeltoe.io)?
 Please read and follow the [third party library contribution guidelines](THIRD-PARTY-CONTRIBUTIONS.md).
 If the project fulfills the requirements, please create a new issue on this project and our team will help get you started.